loeksnokes/code-with-ai-lab/handouts/session4-activity.md

 ---

-## Optional: CI / Workflow inspection (if time)
-- Open `.github/workflows/python-tests.yml` and confirm it runs tests on PRs.
-- Locally run the same commands the CI runs: `pip install -r requirements.txt && pytest -q`
-- If comfortable, propose one CI improvement (e.g., add lint stage) and note it in chat.

----

 ## Facilitator tips
 - Encourage tiny commits so reversion is easy.
 - Coaches should verify the tests exercise behavior meaningfully.